-Based on our organizational structure, we believe we are well-positioned to effectively and efficiently navigate the rapidly evolving sports, media and entertainment landscape relative to other sports, media and entertainment offerings.
+Based on our organizational structure, we believe we are well-positioned to effectively and efficiently navigate the rapidly evolving sports and entertainment landscape relative to other sports and entertainment offerings.
 UFC and WWE's governance structures do not involve a franchise system with multiple owner-operators as is common in team sports.
 Importantly, UFC does not rely on an independent promoters network as found in other combat sports.
 These structural advantages allow UFC and WWE to make decisions unilaterally and to react swiftly and nimbly to changes in consumption habits and fan preferences and to address customer needs.
 We also have autonomy and oversight over our content production and intellectual property, including domestic and international media rights, which we believe enables us to optimize distribution and production quality.

-Unlike traditional sports leagues, we are not constrained by a seasonal format and host live events year-round.
-In the year ended December 31, 2023, UFC and WWE hosted over 350 live events in locations across the world.
+Unlike traditional sports leagues, we host live events year-round and are not constrained by a seasonal format.
+In the year ended December 31, 2024, UFC and WWE hosted approximately 300 live events in locations around the world.
 We maintain the flexibility to scale the number of events hosted each year to meet consumer demand.
-We also determine the location of each event, which helps us acquire new fans across geographies globally and expand our brand reach.
+We also determine the location of each event, which helps us acquire new fans across geographies globally and strengthen our brand reach.